-Perspective | Wearable tech can spot coronavirus symptoms before you even realize you’re sick.
-Here’s how.
+Perspective | Wearable tech can spot coronavirus symptoms before you even realize you’re sick

-Since March, a half-dozen academic studies have been exploring whether the constant stream of data that wearables gather about our bodies offers any clue about who has caught the coronavirus.
-I’ve been a guinea pig for two of them, though I prefer the term “citizen scientist.”
+Since March, a half-dozen studies have been exploring whether the constant stream of data that wearables gather about our bodies offers any clue about who has caught the coronavirus.
+Last week, wearable maker Fitbit announced its own effort.
+I’ve been a guinea pig for two of the academic studies, though I prefer the term “citizen scientist.”
 (See below for how you can contribute to studies still recruiting volunteers.)
 For now, these aren’t clinical trials — rather, researchers are gathering data and looking at it retrospectively for patterns.

 The greatest potential might come from a lesser-known wearable I’ve been testing for the past five weeks: a health-tracking ring called Oura.
 The $300 wireless device looks like jewelry and collects data about my heart rate, breathing and — critically, for the coronavirus — temperature.
 The ring, made by a seven-year-old company based in Finland and the United States, is being used in two studies at West Virginia University and the University of California at San Francisco involving tens of thousands of health-care workers, first responders and volunteers like me.